ipatalas/clink/README.md

 # Installation

 1. Install Clink from this repo (set CLINK_DIR env to your directory)
-2. Install all fonts from `fonts` folder
+2. Install all fonts from `fonts` folder and use it in Windows Terminal
 3. Install required dependencies:
 ```shell
 $ choco install fzf gsudo ripgrep lazydocker